Salem: 617.728.7465 Rye Brook: 914-305-9076

 We take protecting your data and privacy very seriously.
 As of January 1, 2020 the California Consumer Privacy Act (CCPA) suggests the following link as an extra measure to safeguard your data: Do not sell my personal information.

-*Associated persons of Lincoln Financial Advisors Corp. who hold a JD and/or CPA license do not offer tax or legal advice on behalf of the firm.
+*Associated persons of Osaic Wealth, Inc. who hold a JD and/or CPA license do not offer tax or legal advice on behalf of the firm.

 Contact